apache/tvm/docs/dev/index.rst

 -----------

 The runtime serves as the foundation of the TVM stack.
 It provides the mechanism to load and execute compiled artifacts.
-The runtime defines a stable standard set of C API to interface with frontend languages such as Python and Rust.
+The runtime defines a stable standard set of C APIs to interface with frontend languages such as Python and Rust.

 `runtime::Object` is one of the primary data structures in TVM runtime besides the `runtime::PackedFunc`.
-It is a reference-counted base class with type index to support runtime type checking and downcasting.
+It is a reference-counted base class with a type index to support runtime type checking and downcasting.
 The object system allows the developer to introduce new data structures to the runtime, such as Array, Map, and new IR data structures.

-Besides the deployment use-cases, the compiler itself also makes heavy use of the TVM's runtime mechanism.
+Besides deployment use-cases, the compiler itself also makes heavy use of TVM's runtime mechanism.
 All of the IR data structures are subclasses of `runtime::Object`, as a result, they can be directly accessed and manipulated from the Python frontend.
 We use the PackedFunc mechanism to expose various APIs to the frontend.